-- Put a can of milk or water into the casserole and mix everything around.
+- Put a can of milk into the casserole and mix everything around.

 - Cover the casserole and bake it for about 45 minutes at 350°F. It’ll be nice and bubbly, some of the liquid will be absorbed and the veggies will be cooked.